![]() |

 grow here and it is possible to have a little rest in shadow place.
 However

-pair of strange biped creatures.
-They have rounded big heads, sharp-clawed
+of strange biped creatures.
+They have rounded big heads, sharp-clawed legs and

-legs and short body.
-When the giant rodent had approached closely, both creatures
+short body.
+When the giant rodent had approached closely, both creatures have

 and have click sharp short beaks.
 These strangers are the pair of flightless

-and the porcupine stands in the fighting rack and holds on call his claws.
+the porcupine stands in the fighting rack and holds on call his claws.
+Together

-Together owls could cope the porcupine, but it could be finished badly for
+owls could cope the porcupine, but it could be finished badly for one of them

-one of them - the porcupine puts to enemies terrible wounds by blows of forepaws.
+- the porcupine puts to enemies terrible wounds by blows of forepaws.
+Opponents

-Opponents do not wish fight, and try to go out, showing each other might and
+do not wish fight, and try to go out, showing each other might and power.
+When

 Summer proceeds not eternally, and once from the north the cool air carrying